eric-downes/20sq-blog/_posts/2025-01-17-issuance-dynamics.md

 Issuance does not all get dumped into native unstaked Ether.
-Some portion of it is reinvested by staking businesses at ratio $r$; indeed this process is coded into LST smart contracts.
+Some portion of it is reinvested by staking businesses at ratio $r$; indeed this process is coded into Liquid Staking Token (LST) smart contracts.

 It is important to distinguish between transient behavior, such as speculation in staking, and medium/long-term behavior, such as the